Shrey-N/ShellLite/paper/paper.md

 # Key Features

-ShellLite is not a "toy" language that can only print text, it's a powerful environment in which complex applications can be developed.
+ShellLite is not merely a "toy" language that can only print text, it's a powerful environment in which complex applications can be developed, like the Official Website Itself as well as the online compiler https://shelllite.tech.

 ## Object Oriented Programming